AI Schema Generation - Entity Enricher Documentation

 Post-Processing

-Nullable detection
+Nullable widening

 Expertise collection